hyperledger/indy-node-container/run/README.md

 ## How To

 - `./generate_random_seeds.sh` and then securely backup `.node.env` which holds the seed for generating the private keys
-- put `pool_transactions_genesis` and `domain_transactions_genesis` for your network into the `lib_indy` folder.
+- Put `pool_transactions_genesis` and `domain_transactions_genesis` for your network into the `lib_indy` folder.
 The sub folder name has to match the `INDY_NETWORK_NAME` set in `.env` in the next step.
-- set the variables (Networkname, ips, ports) in the `.env` file
+- Set the variables (Networkname, ips, ports) in the `.env` file
-- pull and run the container in deamon mode `docker-compose up -d`
+- Pull and run the container in deamon mode `docker-compose up -d`
-- check `docker logs docker-indy-node_indy-node_1` and `docker exec -it docker-indy-node_indy-node_1 validator-info` to check the state of your node
+- Look at `docker logs indy_node` and `docker exec -it indy_node validator-info` to check the state of your node
-- you need to run indy_cli (no longer included here) to actually interact with the ledger
+- You need to run e.g. indy_cli (not included here) to actually interact with the ledger

 ## Config